NatasaMiric/pp3-tic-tac-toe/README.md

 **Displays the welcome message and prompts the user to input the name**

-  * The welcome intro clearly shows to the user what is the name of the game and prompts the user to enter the name.
+  * The welcome intro clearly shows the user what is the name of the game and prompts the user to enter the name.

 ![](docs/images/intro.png)